Biography

 Where did you grow up?

-Is reading important to you?
+How important is reading to you?

 So, loving writing and art, why did you do medicine?

-Being asthmatic as a child, I met many fantastic doctors.
-One told me that women could become doctors (though then I never met one).
-I wavered, applying for an MA in English Literature at Glasgow as well, but decided on medicine.
+Being asthmatic as a child, I met many fantastic doctors and one told me that women could become doctors, though I never saw one.
+‘I did apply for English Literature at Glasgow as well but decided on medicine.
 No one in my family had been to University and it was very scary.
-My parents were delighted when I won the Women’s Graduate Prize and a handful of medals (including one for surgery though its was all theory – I’ve never stuck a scalpel into anyone!)
+My parents were delighted when I won the Women’s Graduate Prize and a handful of medals (including one for surgery though for theory: I’m not keen on scalpels.

 What is the story behind Not the Life Imagined?